ppicas/custom-typeface/README.md

 </LinearLayout>
 ```

-In the previous sample you see the use of attribute `tools:ignore="MissingPrefix"`.
+In the previous sample you can see the use of attribute `tools:ignore="MissingPrefix"`.
-This is because sometimes the you will get a warning from lint that you are applying an
+This is because sometimes you will get a warning from lint that you are applying an
 attribute with an invalid namespace.
 In this cases the ignore MissingPrefix will hide this
 warnings.